 In more recent years, Amazon has used the sale to offer a ton of deals on its own hardware — usually the best prices of the year — while also serving up hundreds of thousands of deals across all manner of categories, brands, and products.

-2020's event stayed at 48 hours, though it took palce at the unusual time of October due to the ongoing pandemic which caused a lot of problems with supply chains, fulfilment centers, delivery, and even customer demand.
-Despite the delay and the proximity to Black Friday in Novemebr, the event was still the biggest ever according to Amazon with Prime members saving more than $1.4 billion during the two-day sale.
+2020's event stayed at 48 hours, though it took place at the unusual time of October due to the ongoing pandemic which caused a lot of problems with supply chains, fulfillment centers, delivery, and even customer demand.
+Despite the delay and the proximity to Black Friday in November, the event was still the biggest ever according to Amazon with Prime members saving more than $1.4 billion during the two-day sale.

-We expect the seventh iteration of the sale to remain at 48 hours in 2021 and it will almost certainly reclaim its usual summer spot.
+The seventh iteration of the sale is set to remain at 48 hours in 2021 and it has now been confirmed that it is reclaiming its usual summer spot with a slightly earlier June timeframe.

 Is everything that's discounted on Prime Day worth buying?